davisjoseph6/learn_C/README.md

 - Statistical signal processing

 ### Projects part 1:
-1. binary system and x86-64 machine code.
+1. binary system and IBM System/360 machine code.
-2. objdump disassembler and GNU assembler for x-86/64, and x86-64 assembly language.
+2. objdump disassembler and GNU assembler for IBM System/360, and IBM System/360 assembly language.
 3. GCC’s extended inline assembly.
-4. x-86-64 language implementation (front-end) which also includes a standalone compiler, in C programming language.
+4. IBM System/360 assembly language implementation (front-end) which also includes a standalone compiler, in C programming language.
+5. An Algol 60 (if possible, or else Pascal) implementation (front-end) which also includes a standalone transpiler, in C.

 ## CS and CE part 2:
 - Graph data structure,